-Clinical trials for aripiprazole showed compulsivity—in particular, hypersexuality—as a potential undesirable effect of the drug.
-At the time this finding was quite unremarkable.
-But in hindsight it fits a pattern of Abilify users developing impulsive behaviors not previously exhibited once they began taking the drug.
+Clinical trials for aripiprazole showed compulsivity as a potential and undesirable effect of the drug.
+At the time, this finding was quite unremarkable, but in hindsight it fits a pattern of Abilify users developing impulsive behaviors not previously exhibited once they began taking the drug.

 This pattern gained wider attention in 2012 when the European Medicines Agency demanded that a new warning label be added to Abilify addressing the drug’s connection to “pathological gambling.”
 The updated label was based on post-marketing studies that showed 19 cases of pathological gambling among Abilify users.
 Most cases met the criteria for “serious.”

 The new European Abilify warning states that:

 - Post-marketing reports of pathological gambling have been reported among patients prescribed ABILIFY, regardless of whether these patients had a prior history of gambling.
 Patients with a prior history of pathological gambling may be at increased risk and should be monitored carefully.

 Following in the footsteps of EMA, Health Canada took a similar measure in 2015.

 The new Health Canada Abilify gambling warning reads: